Academany/BioAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

 ## Supply Chain: Stocking and Ordering

-The continually updated [Bio Lab Inventory](http://bio.academany.org/doc/inventory) specifies the current list of required materials and machines.
+The continually updated [Bio Lab Inventory]() (coming soon) specifies the current list of required materials and machines.
 While some of the vendors listed are worldwide distributors, others are US only.
 This is noted in the inventory.

 Announcements regarding changes in inventory or new items are sometimes made during the weekly prep meetings. **Local Instructors are responsible for ordering supplies for their students **and should leave some extra funds in the budget to account for new items being introduced during the course.